 Enjoy Fireworks in the Hill Country

 If you don’t go to the H-E-B Austin Symphony Concert, you have plenty of other opportunities to see spectacular firework displays.
-Join the Hill Country Galleria Independence Day Celebration at the Hill Country Galleria Amphitheater at 6:30 p.m. for live music, with fireworks starting around 9:15 p.m.
+Join the Hill Country Galleria Independence Day Celebration at the Hill Country Galleria Amphitheater at 4 p.m. as they start the festivities a bit early this year with with backyard games hosted by Camp Gladiator, including three-legged race, potato sack race, obstacle course, tug of war, and more, offering fun for the whole family.
+Live music starts at 6 p.m., with fireworks starting around 9:15 p.m.
+And for those looking to cool off from the summer swelter, the splash pad will be open from 9 a.m. to 9 p.m.
 Parking and admission are free.

 See a Display From the Water